Fact-checking Trump’s address to Congress

 From CNN’s Casey Tolan

-DOGE and transgender mice: Trump falsely claimed that the Department of Government Efficiency identified government spending of “$8 million for making mice transgender.”
+DOGE and transgender mice: Trump claimed on Tuesday that the Department of Government Efficiency identified government spending of “$8 million for making mice transgender.”
+This claim needs context.

-Between the 2021 and 2022 fiscal years, the National Institutes of Health awarded a total of $477,121 to three projects that involved administering feminizing hormone therapy to monkeys to understand how it may affect their immune system and make them more susceptible to HIV.
-Feminizing hormone therapy is a gender-affirming treatment used to block the effects of the male hormone testosterone and promote feminine characteristics among transgender women.

-Transgender women are nearly 50 times more likely to be infected with HIV than other adults, according to one study from 2013 across 15 countries, including the US.
-It’s not clear where the $8 million figure came from.
+The morning after Trump’s speech, the White House provided a list of $8.3 million in federal grants to health studies that involve mice receiving treatments that can be used in gender-affirming health care.
+The White House list made clear what Trump, in the speech, did not: The studies were meant to figure out how these treatments might affect the health of humans who take them, not for the purpose of making mice transgender.

+For example, the National Cancer Institute awarded $299,940 to one project in 2023 to compare breast cancer rates among female mice and those receiving testosterone therapy.
+Hormone regulation of breast development is similar in mice and humans, and the research allows for much faster findings than a prospective study in humans.

 From CNN’s Deidre McPhillips

-Note: An earlier version of this item incorrectly characterized as false Trump’s claim about federal money being spent for “making mice transgender.”
-The article has been updated with context about the spending, which was for research studies on the potential human health impacts of treatments used in gender-affirming care.